H-4 Visa | Application Process | Processing Time, EAD Work Permit

 3. For all visas except for the marriage-based green card, you will have to wait until your priority date is current.
 Your priority date is the day that the USCIS receives your petition.
 The Department of State published its “final action dates” in its monthly visa bulletin.
 Once your priority date matches or passes the final action date in your category, your priority date will be current, and you can move on to the next step.

 4. Lastly, you will have to file an I-485 application to adjust your status.
-This will take about six months to process depending on how busy your USCIS service center is.
+This will take about six months to process, depending on how busy your USCIS service center is.
 You will officially be a lawful permanent resident after your status is adjusted (from H-4 to a green card).

 Once you have your green card, you will be able to live and work freely in the U.S. without work permits.
 You also only have to renew your green card once every ten years, and you do not have to re-qualify.

-If you were selected in the 2024-25 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.
+If you are selected in the 2025-2026 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.

 Contact Us